giobros/torsionator_plus/README.md

 NET_CHARGE="0"                   # net molecule charge, (default 0, other charges raise warning with mace and obi) SPIN="1"                         # molecule spin (2S+1) (default 1; other spins raise warning with mace and obi)
 ```

+Look at container/run_example.sh for a "real" case example, where the input .pbd (fragment.pdb) used is located in folder example/, same folder where Torsionator generated its outputs .

 Suggestion: print the dihedrals before passing the wanted one, the code should recognize your input but my suggestion is to check the code-preferred dihedral definition.